-Sun City Precinct, Two Rocks is a coastal commercial development, comprising a marina, shopping complex and tavern, with the site of the former Atlantis Marine Park and associated King Neptune Sculpture.
+Sun City Precinct, Two Rocks is a coastal commercial development, comprising a marina, shopping complex and tavern,-limestone retaining wall, and sculptures.

 Planned Settlement/Developments

 Sun City Precinct, Two Rocks represents a portion of Alan Bond's Yanchep Sun City, a cohesive commercial, residential, and recreational development.
 The below places in the Heritage Council's Assessment Program are somewhat comparable: